-Air stream S1 is predominantly stable (Fig. 11a), with some trajectories associated with CI, a smaller number associated with CSI, and very few associated with II.
-Figure 12 presents the instability diagnostics on the pressure level associated with the ensemble-median position at the time shown.
-Figure 11a shows that at 0700 UTC some of the S1 trajectories lie within a band of CI along the bent-back front north of the cyclone, while most lie in the stable air surrounding this band on its northern flank or to the northeast of the cyclone.
+of the S1 trajectories lie within a band of CI along the bent-back front north of the cyclone, while most lie in the stable air surrounding this band on its northern flank or to the northeast of the cyclone.
 The peak in the proportion of S1 trajectories associated with CI occurs at 0800 UTC, while these trajectories are ascending.
 By 1100 UTC (Fig. 12b), most of the S1 trajectories are in stable air in the northwest part of the cyclone.
-Likewise, air stream S3 is mostly stable (Fig. 11c), with small numbers of trajectories associated with CSI, CI and II.
+Likewise, airstream S3 is mostly stable (Fig. 11c), with small numbers of trajectories associated with CSI, CI, and II.

-In contrast, air stream S2 shows a much larger degree of instability (Fig. 11b).
+In contrast, airstream S2 shows a much larger degree of instability (Fig. 11b).
 For several hours (0900-1300 UTC) more than 50% of the trajectories are associated with CSI.
-The trajectories begin their descent during this period (Fig. 9(a)).
-Figure 12(c-d) shows that the S2 trajectories follow a band of instability as they wrap cyclonically through the cloud head.
-At 0700 UTC this band is mostly inertially unstable, and the trajectories lie within this region.
-By 1100 UTC the trajectories lie nearer to the south-west end of this band, which is associated mostly with CSI and they appear to be entering the dry slot to the west-southwest of the cyclone.
+The trajectories begin their descent during this period (Fig. 9a).
+Figures 12c-d show that the S2 trajectories follow a band of instability as they wrap cyclonically through the cloud head.
+At 0700 UTC, this band is mostly inertially unstable, and the trajectories lie within this region.
+By 1100 UTC, the trajectories lie nearer to the southwest end of this band, which is associated mostly with CSI, and they appear to be entering the dry slot to the west-southwest of the cyclone.

-These results suggest that air stream S2 passes through part of the storm meeting the necessary conditions for CSI, while S1 and S3 are in much more stable regions.
-They experience CI near to the bent-back front where the convection scheme in the model produced some latent heating, although latent heating related to the resolved flow was dominant (Fig. 10(b,c)).
+These results suggest that airstream S2 passes through part of the storm meeting the necessary conditions for CSI, while S1 and S3 are in much more stable regions.
+They experience CI near the bent-back front where the convection scheme in the model produced some latent heating, although latent heating related to the resolved flow was dominant (Figs. 10b,c).

-Figure 12(c-d) shows marked "fingering" in the RH{ice} field to the west-southwest of the cyclone center.
+Figures 12c-d show marked "fingering" in the RH{ice} field to the west-southwest of the cyclone center.
 This was the location of observed cloud banding in the morning, which progressed into the south side of the cyclone by midday (Fig. 2).
 The banding may arise as a result of the model trying to represent active CSI rolls at 12-km grid spacing and 70 vertical levels.
 Note that this is the same horizontal resolution and a similar vertical resolution to that used by Clark et al. (2005) in their examination of the October 1987 storm.
-Thorpe and Clough (1991) describe how, as the rolls characteristic of SI develop nonlinearly, they result in ruckles in the absolute momentum surfaces which would imply bands of negative and positive values of ζ_z .
-The $\zeta_z < 0$ strips labeled as II here, may well indicate development of CSI rather than inertial instability in the traditional sense (which would require weak pressure gradients unlikely to be met in the extratropics).
-Furthermore, the vorticity strips are flanked by two oppositely signed vorticity gradients and therefore must be unstable with respect to shear instability which acts on much faster timescales.
-In recognition of this ambiguity the instability maps and histograms have also been produced (not shown) with an alternative definition of the CSI and II instabilities: CSI at moist ($\text{RH}{\text{ice}} > 90\%$) gridpoints where $\text{MPV}^ < 0$ and $N_m^2 > 0$, and II where $\zeta_z < 0$ and a grid point is not already assigned as either having CI or CSI.
-The consequence is that some gridpoints, especially in the cloud head, change from being diagnosed as having II to having CSI (and some dry conditionally unstable points change from being defined as stable to having II).
-This strengthens the argument that the air stream S2 passes through the part of the storm meeting the necessary conditions for CSI.
+[Thorpe and Clough \(1991\)](#) describe how, as the rolls characteristic of SI develop nonlinearly, they result in ruckles in the absolute momentum surfaces that would imply bands of negative and positive values of ζ_z .
+The $\zeta_z < 0$ strips labeled as II here may well indicate development of CSI rather than inertial instability in the traditional sense (which would require weak pressure gradients unlikely to be met in the extratropics).
+Furthermore, the vorticity strips are flanked by two oppositely signed vorticity gradients and therefore must be unstable with respect to shear instability that acts on much faster time scales.
+In recognition of this ambiguity the instability maps and histograms have also been produced (not shown) with an alternative definition of the CSI and II instabilities: CSI at moist ($\text{RH}{\text{ice}} > 90\%$) grid points where $\text{MPV}^ < 0$ and $N_m^2 > 0$ and II where $\zeta_z < 0$ and a grid point is not already assigned as either having CI or CSI.
+The consequence is that some grid points, especially in the cloud head, change from being diagnosed as having II to having CSI (and some dry conditionally unstable points change from being defined as stable to having II).
+This strengthens the argument that the airstream S2 passes through the part of the storm meeting the necessary conditions for CSI.